Where does resident training take place?

 What is the underlying design of the curriculum?

 Our competency-based curriculum and flexible elective system allows each resident to develop expertise in the full spectrum of family medicine, including sports medicine, family-centered obstetrics, gynecology, geriatrics, behavioral medicine, women's health, and medical informatics.
 Throughout our curriculum, we place special emphasis on ambulatory care.
 Each rotation has defined competencies for residents and attendings to use as teaching guides and evaluation tools.
+We have recently implemented a new evaluation model centered around the ACGME Family Medicine Milestones in order to provide residents with a comprehensive overview of their strengths and weaknesses.

 What is the relationship between the Family Medicine Residency and Primary Care Sports Medicine Fellowship?